Sweet Valley High: Possible reboot TV series

-In December 2021, it was reported that a new television series adaptation titled, Sweet Valley, is in the works at The CW.
-The project will be co-produced between CBS Studios, Paramount Television Studios and Fake Empire Productions with Josh Schwartz, Stephanie Savage, and Ashley Wigfield as executive producers.
+In December 2021, it was reported that a new television series adaptation, titled Sweet Valley, was in the works at The CW.
+The project was announced to be co-produced between CBS Studios, Paramount Television Studios, Chernin Entertainment, and Fake Empire with Josh Schwartz, Stephanie Savage, and Ashley Wigfield as executive producers.
+As of 2024, the series has not entered production.

 Film adaptation

 In July 2017, a film adaptation of the novel series began production.

 Merchandising

 Many tie-in products were produced for this series (primarily the Sweet Valley High run) including a series of puzzles (4), a board game, audio book versions of selected SVH books (6), commercially available VHS (2) and a DVD of the SVH TV Series, a CD soundtrack for the TV show, dolls and doll clothing (6), a neon sign, at least one calendar (for the year 1989/90) and books that were not part of the series (including TV tie-in reprints, a trivia book, a behind-the-scenes book about the TV show, and a "Slam Book").